 See recipe card below for full ingredients list & recipe directions.

 Throw all of the ingredients, except for the cilantro, into a food processor and puree until smooth.
 Scrape down the sides, add the minced cilantro and pulse briefly to combine.
 That’s it!

 A couple of tricks to remember.
 First be sure that the canned black beans are drained and well rinsed.
 Dump the content of the can into a fine mesh sieve and run it under cold water, shaking slightly so that the beans are well rinsed.
 Once the water is off, shake some more to drain the beans.

 One of the ingredients in this easy black bean dip is salsa.
 Be sure to use a salsa that you love.
 If the salsa tastes great on its own, then it will be perfect for this dip.
 Do you prefer some zip in your dip?
 Choose a medium or hot version.
 Or add some minced jalapeño pepper.

 The garlic should be minced before adding to the food processor.
 Even though food processors can do wonders when pureeing most foods, I find that the blade doesn’t always reach the garlic cloves adequately when there are several other ingredients in the processor.
 The last thing you want is a dip with big chunks of raw garlic!

 Is black bean dip healthy?

-Each ¼ cup serving contains about 80 calories, 0.3 grams of fat and 5.3 grams of fiber.
+Each 1/4 cup serving contains about 80 calories, 0.3 grams of fat, 5.3 grams of fiber and 0 mg of cholesterol.
 Not too shabby!
-(Scroll down to the recipe for more nutritional data.)
+(Scroll down to the recipe card for more nutritional data.)